Galileo-Galilei/kedro-mlflow/docs/source/02_hello_world_example/02_first_steps.md

 ![](../imgs/default_catalog.png)

-And persist the model as a pickle with the ``MlflowDataSet`` class:
+And persist the model as a pickle with the ``MlflowArtifactDataSet`` class:

 ![](../imgs/updated_catalog.png)